andreabusi/SwiftFlags/README.md

 ## Examples

-Here are some examples, you can pass both a country name or a country code.
+Here are some examples to get the emoji flag for a country.
+You can pass both a country name or a country code.

 ```swift
 // Returns 🇮🇹